 The current market environment is incredibly over-saturated.
-If there’s one business, two more will sprout up as competitors.
+If there’s one business doing a certain thing, two more will sprout up as competitors.
 Even larger businesses are not safe from this threat, regardless of their brand strategy.

-It’s clear to see with the birth of Netflix and other online streaming platforms which have put pressure on TV channels.
-BBC adjusted to the change by launching their own streaming platform and other channels followed suit.
+This is clear to see how the birth of Netflix and other online streaming platforms have put pressure on TV channels.
+The BBC adjusted to the change by launching its own streaming platform and other channels followed suit.
 However, if you’re not able to embrace this change, are you sure your business will weather through it?

 When businesses have their back against the wall, they’re usually more inclined to scramble and make reactive changes, from revamping their branding to revitalising their web design.
 These are usually the actions of a dying man clutching at straws.
 Instead, the better option here is to analyse the change and react intelligently.

 Always be willing to adapt